thequbit/sql2api/README.md

 	foreign key (entryid) references entries(entryid)
 	);

-Now that we have defined our database structure, we can pass it into sql2api's generate.py script, and it will generate some python classes so we can interface to the database, as well as some php code that will serv up json's of the data within the database.
+Now that we have defined our database structure, we can pass it into the sql2api.py script, and it will generate some python classes so we can interface to the database, as well as some php code that will serv up json's of the data within the database.

-	$ python generate.py myblog.sql
+	$ python sql2api.py myblog.sql
 	Application starting ...

 	[INFO] Parsing SQL ...